cur8s/.github/profile/README.md

-# Cur8s - The art of doing Kubernetes well.
+# Cur8s - The art of doing Kubernetes well

 **Cur8s** is a curated, convention-driven Kubernetes platform.
 It distills the ecosystem to its essential, reliable parts — a composition of proven tools refined into a coherent, reproducible system.